jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

   {% include project-media.html type="image" src="colli_eval_res.jpg" caption="Fig. 20.
 Comparison between the baseline and the proposed method result" muted=true autoplay=true loop=true%}
 </div>

 Furthermore, we evaluated AnyGrasp’s collision detection using side point-cloud inputs with and without interpolation (**Fig. 19**).
 For each condition, we ran 10 trials and compared the average number of grasp points, the number of collisions, and the grasp success rate.
-The results (**Fig. 20**) show about 3× more grasp points with interpolation, 2 collisions in the baseline (no interpolation), and about 2× higher success rate in favor of interpolation.
+The results (**Fig. 20**) show about 3× more grasp points with interpolation, 2 collisions in the baseline (no interpolation), and 2× higher success rate in favor of interpolation.

 ## Limitation and future work